ZhikangLiuu/Ind_577_Final_project/Supervised Learning/Neural Networks/README.md

 - **Testing and Evaluation**: After training, evaluate the neural network's performance on a separate test dataset to assess its ability to make accurate predictions

 ## Applications
-**- Credit Risk Analysis:** Financial institutions use MLPs to assess the risk of lending to individuals based on their credit history and other relevant factors
+- **Credit Risk Analysis:** Financial institutions use MLPs to assess the risk of lending to individuals based on their credit history and other relevant factors

-**- Medical Diagnosis:** MLPs assist in diagnosing diseases by analyzing patient data and identifying patterns that correlate with specific conditions.
+- **Medical Diagnosis:** MLPs assist in diagnosing diseases by analyzing patient data and identifying patterns that correlate with specific conditions.

-**- Medicines Discovery:** They can predict the effectiveness of new drugs by learning from data on chemical compounds and their biological activities.
+- **Medicines Discovery:** They can predict the effectiveness of new drugs by learning from data on chemical compounds and their biological activities.

-**- Motion Control:** MLPs help robots learn and perform complex movements and tasks autonomously by understanding and replicating motion patterns.
+- **Motion Control:** MLPs help robots learn and perform complex movements and tasks autonomously by understanding and replicating motion patterns.

 ## Advantages and Disadvantages of Neural Networks